-Self-practice EXERCISE 8.3 In Self-Practice Exercise 8.1, you read your article and were asked to make notation got caught up by something within the source.
-Now, look back at those notations, decrelate to the rhetorical guiding questions above, and make brief notes of the relevant in the space below. ide which if any If none of your notations matched the questions, read the questions (and your artic then try to answer the questions briefly.
-At this point you may identify more than two you will have the opportunity to assess which are your strongest points. , •
+In Self-Practice Exercise 8.1, you read your article and were asked to make notations wherever you got caught up by something within the source.
+Now, look back at those notations, decide which if any relate to the rhetorical guiding questions above, and make brief notes of the relevant rhetorical points in the space below.

+If none of your notations matched the questions, read the questions (and your article) again, and then try to answer the questions briefly.
+At this point you may identify more than two questions; later you will have the opportunity to assess which are your strongest points.